jasonmccaffrey1973/gameApi/README.md

 2a. if you are using Windows and mySQL or MariaDB:
    a. in database.php change the engine under mysql from null to 'InnoDB'
-2. run php artisan:migrate in command prompt / terminal in the root directory of the project
+2. run php artisan:migrate in command prompt / terminal in the root directory of the project 3a. configure apache documentroot for the vhost / host to point to the /public directory --- WebServer 3b. run php artisan:serve in the root directory of the project --- Local
---- WebServer
-3. configure apache documentroot for the vhost / host to point to the /public directory
---- Local
-3. run php artisan:serve in the root directory of the project